dmytro-rybak/kube-deployments/README.md

 > In production, always use **private repositories** with proper authentication and permissions.

 > [!IMPORTANT]
-These repositories in our case should be created **only in the `us-east-1` region** because it will be necessary for further GitHub Actions configuration.
+These AWS ECR repositories in our case should be created **only in the `us-east-1` region** because it will be necessary for further GitHub Actions configuration.

 Go to **AWS ECR** in the AWS Console and create two **public** repositories named `backend` and `frontend` in the **us-east-1** region.